 What phases are there and how do they work at DOE?

-For more general information on DOE SBIR/STTR visit the Office of Science SBIR/STTR web site at /sbir/about
+For more general information on DOE SBIR/STTR visit the Office of Science SBIR/STTR web site at /sbir/about.
+For a definition of 'small business', visit http://science.energy.gov/sbir/about/faqs/#who.

 Nuclear Physics SBIR/STTR Topics

 Each summer, NP seeks and receives input for each SBIR/STTR topic and subtopic from the community reflecting the latest technical needs of the community requiring research, development and innovation.
 This input includes revisions of existing items, addition of new items, and deletion of items no longer needed.
 The community is encouraged to suggest specific new technical challenges related to their future experiments or facilities that are consistent with the SBIR/STTR R&D spirit and its grant regulations.
-The 2010 SBIR/STTR Funding Opportunity Announcement for NP has 5 topics, including for the first time Isotope Science and Technology.
-The topics and subtopics are listed below;
+The 2015 SBIR/STTR Funding Opportunity Announcement for NP has 5 topics, including Isotope Science and Technology.
+The FY 2014 NP topics and subtopics are listed below;

 - Large Scale Data Storage